Daniel WarshawskyAssistant Professor (Teaching) of Spatial Sciences

 Phone: (213) 740-2876

-Daniel N. Warshawsky is a lecturer in the Spatial Sciences Institute at the University of Southern California where he teaches courses in geography and conducts his research on urban food systems.
+Daniel N. Warshawsky is a lecturer in the Spatial Sciences Institute at the University of Southern California where he teaches courses in geography and geographic information science and conducts his research on urban food systems.
 Daniel earned his B.A. from the University of Illinois at Urbana-Champaign (2003), M.S. from the University of Wisconsin at Madison (2006), and Ph.D. from the University of Southern California (2011).

 |Ph.D. , University of Southern California, 2011|

 |Faculty may update their profile by visiting https://mydornsife.usc.edu.|